Guide to the best hikes in Door County, including the best winter hikes and easily accessible hikes.

 However, the eagles have migrated to another nest on the island, so there is now little possibility of seeing them on the Eagle View Trail.

-Plum Island provides stunning views and is a route that can be accessed at any time of year, so come and prepare to be impressed!
+Plum Island provides stunning views and is accessible at any time of year, so come and prepare to be impressed!

 5. Ellison Bluff State Natural Area